 Significance of Symbols.

-"When a white flag staff or pole is set up on a village green," says Mr. Guthrie, "it will doubtless show at the top on a golden ball the American eagle, also golden, flapping his wide wings, as if just alighting or about to exult in heavenward flight.
-This eagle is the very prime symbol of our de-fensive and aspiring Union.
-It is the bird or angel of our peace, our winged Victory, our Phoenix, the point of con-tact and the vehicle of grace in our tact and the vehicle of grace in our intercourse with heaven.
-Embroidered on a blue field, star strewn, it is the emblem of the executive head of the patien? nation.
+"When a white flag staff or pole is set up on a village green," says Mr. Guthrie, "It will doubtless show at the top on a golden ball the American eagle, also golden, flapping his wide wings, as if just alighting or about to exult in heavenward flight.
+This eagle is the very prime symbol of our defensive and aspiring Union.
+It is the bird or angel of our peace, our winged Victory, our Phoenix, the point of contact and the vehicle of grace in our intercourse with heaven.
+Embroidered on a blue field, star strewn, it is the emblem of the executive head of the emblem of the executive head of the needed against the tiger and ape, stampeding herds or howling wolf packs, the peace of perfect athletic humanity.